Mt Coot-tha precinct projects

 Completed trail works

-As part of the four-year precinct program, Council has completed the following new trails and extensions:
+As part of the four-year precinct program, Council has completed the following new trails, existing trail upgrades and extensions:

 - Discovery Trail and Discovery Trail extension, connecting Simpson Falls, J.C.
 Slaughter Falls, Hoop Pine and Silky Oak picnic areas - completed in 2017 and 2018.
 Watch a video about the Discovery Trail